learn-co-curriculum/dsc-class-imbalance-problems-lab/README.md

 ## Preview the class imbalance

 You should see that the dataset has 31 columns.
 The first is a time field followed by V1-V28, created by way of manual feature engineering done on the backend that we have little information about.
 Finally, there's the amount of the purchase and a binary Class flag.
-This last column, Class, is the indication of whether or not the purchase was fraudulent, and it is the feature you should be attempting to predict.
+This last column, Class, is the indication of whether or not the purchase was fraudulent, and it is what you should be attempting to predict.

 Take a look at how imbalanced this dataset is.